MOONLABIISERB/marl-ecs-course/MidSem/README.md

 ### Conclusion

-The Q-Learning agent effectively tackled the Modified Traveling Salesman Problem (ModTSP) by learning to navigate through targets efficiently over 10,000 training episodes.
-The agent exhibited significant performance improvements, as shown by the increasing average rewards and achieving a high maximum reward.
-The implementation of an epsilon-greedy policy facilitated a balanced exploration and exploitation strategy, enabling the discovery of optimal routes.
+The Q-Learning agent effectively solved the Modified Traveling Salesman Problem (ModTSP) by training over 10,000 episodes with various hyperparameter settings.
+Model 3 (Learning Rate: 0.05, Discount Factor: 0.85, Epsilon Decay: 0.999) outperformed others, achieving the highest average test reward of 515.05 with smoother convergence.

-#### Key Observations:
+#### Key Insights:

-1. **Performance Enhancement:** The consistent improvement in rewards indicates successful learning and policy optimization.
-2. **Epsilon Decay Effectiveness:** The gradual reduction of the exploration rate allowed the agent to focus on exploiting learned strategies while maintaining minimal exploration.
+**Hyperparameter Impact:**

+Model 3 balanced learning speed and stability, showing that careful tuning of learning rates and discount factors is crucial.
+Higher learning rates, as seen in Model 4, led to instability.
+**Epsilon Decay:**

+A gradual epsilon decay allowed for early exploration and late-stage exploitation, ensuring that Models 1 and 3 maintained steady performance.
+Convergence:

+Model 3 converged faster and more smoothly, whereas Model 4 struggled due to high learning rates.
+**Test Reward Comparison:**

+Model 3 emerged as the best performer, while Models 1 and 2 were competitive but less consistent.
+**Scalability:**

-3. **Scalability Considerations:** Although the agent performed well with 10 targets, scaling to larger problem sizes may necessitate advanced techniques such as state abstraction or deep reinforcement learning.
+The agent performed well on 10 targets, but larger TSP instances may require advanced methods like Deep Q-Networks (DQN) for scalability.
+This highlights the importance of hyperparameter tuning and exploration-exploitation balancing for effective policy learning.
 # Thank You !! 😊